chevdor/gho/README.md

 A simple multi-platform cli utility written in Rust that opens your browser in your project’s repo on gitlab or github.

-Unlike the following, that will not work on Windows:
+While a bash script like the following could work, that will not work on Windows:

     gh ()
     {